-Stand quietly for awhile, high on the hill, above the markers for Thomas Stevenson Calhoon and his wife.
+Stand quietly for awhile, high on the hill, above the markers for Capt Thomas Stevenson Calhoon and his wife Harriet Amanda.
 Georgetown lay glittering like a jewel beneath them.
-Below is the ferry road and the old steamboat landing that years ago buzzed with the trade of packets and showboats.
-Now, only diesel driven tug boats pushing coal, oil, and other commodities up and down the river pass by.
+Directly below is the ferry road and the old steamboat landing that years ago buzzed with the trade of packets and showboats.
+Now, only diesel driven, screw propelled tug boats pushing coal, oil, and other commodities up and down the river pass by.
 A sad song for the once proud rivertown.

-As the sun sets, the graves seem to merge into one long field of silvery stones – counters of the play of time from one generation to the next.
-The engraved stones mark stories of lives long and short, full and not so full.
-Some mark the lives of steamboat captains and pilots.
-Their stories are eternal – romantic stories of enduring mystery and yet oddly heroic.
+As the sun sets, the graves seem to merge into one long field of silvery marks – counters in the play of time from one generation to the next.
+The epitaphs mark stories of lives long and short, full and not so full.

-And when the dark of night does come, the Georgetown Cemetery is a deeply quiet place.
+Certainly anyone buried in the Georgetown Cemetery was at least half-way to his or her reward.
+When the darkness of night does come, the Georgetown Cemetery is a deeply quiet place.